The Chaplaincy and Spiritual Care Team is here for staff,

 non-judgmental, confidential ‘listening ear’.

-- maintain a rhythm of prayer and worship
+- maintains a rhythm of prayer and worship

-- study the scriptures and life of faith
+- studies the scriptures and life of faith

-- are an integral part of University life
+- is an integral part of University life

 - engage in personal spiritual development